My Mini Road Trip Saving Habits

 large_road-trip-title

 You could call me a true Portlandian.
 I enjoy spending my free time out being active, finding the best gluten free restaurants, and doing samplings at local breweries.
 Although this city is filled with the best food, brews, and scenery (in my opinion), one of my favorite attributes that Portland has is its close proximity to other great places in Oregon and Washington.
 I love to be able to take a little weekend getaway, so when a sorority sister of mine recently bought a house in Seattle and invited me to her house warming party, I knew I wanted to make that weekend trip up north.
+She recently hired air conditioning maintenance coral springs fl for the upcoming party.
 As I go on these weekend trips often, I couldn’t help but notice a common theme when I am planning: saving money.
 However, those who want to travel more comfortably may book a private jet from Jettly or even an air shuttle service.

 Here, I wanted to share with you all our money saving plans for our upcoming mini road trip to find things to do in Omaha: